Aidan-Gettemy/Classification-of-Leading-Edge-Erosion-Severity-via-Machine-Learning-Surrogate-Models/README.md

 - Table #4: OpenFAST model information found [here](https://github.com/openfast).
 - Table #5: Experiment Design, see paper.
 - Table #6: See `Exp3Inputs.m`.
-- Table #7: timing
+- Table #7: Run **PPGP_ROM/GP_training_compariosn.m** section *Step 4.c) Print Results of Timing Tests*.
 - Table #8: Normalized root mean square error (NRMSE) for each emulator and sensor quantity selected in Fig. 4.
-Values are reported as mean ± confidence interval as the percentage of the output range
+Values are reported as mean ± confidence interval as the percentage of the output range.
+Run **PPGP_ROM/GP_training_compariosn.m**.
 - Table #9: Empirical coverage in percent of the nominal 95% credible intervals for each output.
+Run **PPGP_ROM/GP_training_compariosn.m**.
 - Table #10: Paired differences between the standard GP and PPzGP emulators.
+Run **PPGP_ROM/GP_training_comparison.m**.
-- Table #11: Wall-clock
+- Table #11: Wall-clock times and paragraph in Section 4.3 can be reproduced using **PPGP_ROM/GP_timing_script.m**.
 - Table #12: Paired differences in classifier performance between emulator-trained and simulator-trained classifiers for different emulated training-set sizes.
+Reproduce by using **RandomForest/LearningCurveTableandFigures.m**.
-- Table #13: Per-class AUC comparison between simulator-trained and emulator-trained classifier
+- Table #13: Per-class AUC comparison between simulator-trained and emulator-trained classifier.
+Reproduce by using **RandomForest/LearningCurveTableandFigures.m**.
 - Table #14: Class-wise differences between models, emulator trained minus simulator trained.
+Reproduce by using **RandomForest/LearningCurveTableandFigures.m**.
 - Table #15: Per-class recall for the emulator-trained classifier with 10,000 generated samples and the simulator-trained classifier.
+Run **RandomForest/comparative_post_pro.m**.
 - Table #16: Class-wise recall comparison between simulator-trained and emulator-trained classifiers under noisy sensing.
+Run **RandomForest/comparative_post_pro.m**.
 - Table #17: Additional OpenFAST output channels used in the reduced-sensing experiment.
+OpenFAST model information found [here](https://github.com/openfast).
 - Table #18: Additional time-series descriptors used in the reduced-sensing experiment.
+OpenFAST model information found [here](https://github.com/openfast).
 - Table #19: Comparison of simulator-trained and emulator-trained classifiers under the reduced-sensing experiment.
+Run **RandomForest/comparative_post_pro.m**.

 # Template for OpenFAST Experimentation
 Below is a description of the template for automating the set-up of OpenFAST experiments in MATLAB.